Skip to main content

 We designed the Cerebras API to be mostly compatible with OpenAI’s client libraries, making it simple to configure your existing applications to run on Cerebras and take advantage of our inference capabilities.
 We also offer dedicated Cerebras Python and Cerebras TypeScript SDKs.

-Configuring OpenAI to Use Cerebras API
+Configure OpenAI to use the Cerebras API

 To start using Cerebras with OpenAI’s client libraries, simply pass your Cerebras API key to the apiKey parameter and change the baseURL to https://api.cerebras.ai/v1: